Pheon-Dev/pigeon/README.md

 ```

 ## Contributions
+> no pigeons where harmed or killed in the making of this plugin
-- PRs, Issues from contributors are welcome
+- PRs and Issues are always welcome.